-When your healthcare credentials are primary source verified, the verification is using the license type, issuer and number to search for your credential at the primary source.
+When your healthcare credentials are primary source verified, the verification uses the license type, issuer, and number to search for your credential at the primary source.
 The verification will capture:

 - Credential Type